fzero/lhl-lectures-legacy/w8d4-rails-mail-bgjobs/lecture_notes.md

 Running `bin/rails c` or `bin/rails s` **WILL NOT** start the queue workers!
 They need be started separately (that's the whole point after all - running things separately from the main app).
 The way to do this changes depending on the backend.

-For Sideqik, run `bin/bundle exec sidekiq`
+For Sidekiq, run `bin/bundle exec sidekiq`

 (Yes, that's what went wrong during the lecture.)